jonabf1/chat-concept-/README.md

 - yarn install (install dependencies)
 - yarn dev (to open the server)

+create a root .env, create a bank in Mongo Atlas and add the URL in the format 'mongodb + srv:' as MONGO_URL

 #### :rocket: Frontend
 - yarn install (install dependencies)
 - yarn start (to open the app)